216: No Such Thing As A Lobster War

 That's 12 reincarnations that you've been deducted.

-You know, Peter, the people for the ethical treatment of animals, we've discussed them a few times, and they kind of suggest that people might want to do this thing as well, which they call lobster liberation.
+You know, Peter, the people for the ethical treatment of animals, we've discussed them a few times.

+And they kind of suggest that people might want to do this thing as well, which they call lobster liberation.
 And they have posters, they put posters up saying being boiled hurts, lobster liberation.

 But unfortunately, the lobster in their picture is bright red, which means it's already been cooked.
+Oh no.

 Lobsters do have a very, very tough time.
+So whenever they molt,

-they have to, obviously they have to get rid of their old shell to grow larger, but they have to lose half their claw weight, because otherwise the claw is too big to fit out of the old shell.
+they have to obviously they have to get rid of their old shell to grow larger, but they have to lose half their claw weight because otherwise the claw is too big to fit out of the old shell.

 And the claw muscles are so massive, because obviously that's what lobsters are like,

-they have to rip, but they've got very slim wrists, so they have to rip the claw.
+they have to rip, but they've got very slim wrists.
+So they have to rip the claw.

 Basically, when they try to molt, they have to rip out the lining of their throat, their stomach, and their anus.